-PRIORITY OBJECTIVES - 2030 Production of large volumes low-carbon and decentralized carbon-free hydrogen Establishing the conditions necessary to produce low-carbon and carbon-free hydrogen that is in compliance with user requirements and is competitively priced.
-20 thousand tons / year low-carbon hydrogen + 16 thousand tons / year "green" and other carbon-free hydrogen 240 MW electrolyser capacity consu At first carbon h make th and proc with a hydroge 20 thous low-carb + 4 thousa "green"" hydroge avoiding onisation of industrial imption, partly with hydrogen , predominantly low- ydrogen will be used to be industrial processes duct use "more green", a shift to carbon-free en usage on the longer term. and tons / year and other carbon-free n the emission of 95 d tons of CO 2 Green transp Accelerating the tra clean modes of transp a gradual transition f usage to clean alte Within this framewor 2030 timeline, hydro become a realistic a primarily in heavy-du traffic. • 10 thousand tons / y "green" and other of hydrogen • 20 hydrogen refuelli / 40 refuelling points • 4.8 thousand HFC ver Insition to portation by rom gas oil rnatives. prk, on the ogen may lternative uty vehicle year carbon-free ng stations s shicle on of 130 Electricity and (natural) gas support infrastructure Building sector integration ability primarily seasonal energy storage ability - by utilising intersectoral synergy, establishing infrastructure that will enable the transition to carbon neutrality, and reconstructing existing infrastructure.
+FRIGHT OBJECTIVES - 2050 Production of large volumes low-carbon and decentralized carbon-free hydrogen Establishing the conditions necessary to produce low-carbon and carbon-free hydrogen that is in compliance with user requirements and is competitively priced.
+20 thousand tons / year low-carbon hydrogen + 16 thousand tons / year "green" and other carbon-free hydrogen 240 MW electrolyser capacity Decarb consu At firs: carbon h make tl and pro with a hydroge • 20 thous low-carl + • 4 thousa "green" hydroge • avoiding thousan onisation of industrial amption, partly with hydrogen t, predominantly low- ydrogen will be used to he industrial processes duct use "more green", a shift to carbon-free en usage on the longer term. sand tons / year and tons / year and tons / year and other carbon-free en g the emission of 95 d tons of CO 2 Green transp Accelerating the tra clean modes of transp a gradual transition f usage to clean alte Within this framewor 2030 timeline, hydr become a realistic a primarily in heavy-du traffic. • 10 thousand tons / y "green" and other the hydrogen • 20 hydrogen refuelli / 40 refuelling points nort insition to portation by rom gas oil rnatives. pork, on the ogen may lternative uty vehicle year carbon-free ng stations s shicle pn of 130 p2 Electricity and (natural) gas support infrastructure Building sector integration ability primarily seasonal energy storage ability - by utilising intersectoral synergy, establishing infrastructure that will enable the transition to carbon neutrality, and reconstructing existing infrastructure.
 60 MW average cut-off capacity min.
-2% per year volume blending ratio in the natural gas system (where appropriate) SUPPORT OBJECTIVES Taking advantage of industrial and economic Horizontal conditional development opportunities stimulating operation RDI and education to promote the success of hydrogen during the transition Enhancing the activities at the intersection of industrial trends and Hungary's domestic strengths in order to promote competitiveness and stimulate domestic penetration.
-Establishment of con and operational fram promoting partnersh cooperation. strategio scientifio compete ential for the implementation of c objectives to establish a system of c, technological and horizontal encies that can serve as a foundation lomestic use and development of mand, and decentralised carbon-free production methods able to satisfy minor demand.
+2% per year volume blending ratio in the natural gas system (where appropriate) SUPPORT OBJECTIVES Taking advantage of industrial and economicHorizontal conditionaldevelopment opportunitiesstimulating operation ity: establishing a RDI and education to promote the success o al environment hydrogen during the transition Enhancing the activities at the intersection of industrial trends and Hungary's domestic strengths in order to promote competitiveness and stimulate domestic penetration.
+Establishment of comprehensive regulatory and operational frameworks, promoting partnership and international cooperation.
+It is essential for the implementation of strategic objectives to establish a system of scientific, technological and horizontal competencies that can serve as a foundation for the domestic use and development of mand, and decentralised carbon-free production methods able to satisfy minor demand.